kimoantiqe/Nexus/README.md

 # NEXUS
 An app that help expand your professional network in an efficient and fun manner

+Branches :
+- Master : for auto deployment
 ``` bash

 ├───configurations (contains all port/api key configurations in .js during dev & .env during production)